rtmigo/vien_py/README.md

 - [pipenv](https://pipenv.pypa.io/) kind of solved the problem, but brought new challenges unrelated to virtual environments
 - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) name is easier to copy-paste than to type.
+And its commands are too.
 I almost started creating virtualenvwrapperwrapper shortcuts

 </details>